Deathnerd/pyterp/README.md

 # pyfck
-A Brainfuck interpreter as a PyPi package
+A Brainfuck interpreter as a PyPi package.
+It's guaranteed to have bugs

 # Installation
 `pip install git+https://github.com/Deathnerd/pyfck@master`